whoAbhishekSah/whoAbhishekSah.github.io/content/blog/otel-daemon/index.md

             field: 'spec.nodeName=${env:KUBE_NODE_NAME}'
 ```

 With the nodeName field selector filter, we can pick only targets on the same node.
 The node name is read from the env variable(assuming it is set in the env of the pods during provisioning).
-Prometheus doesn't support env variables in the config file, which limits its usage as a daemon (in agent mode).
+Prometheus doesn't support env variables in the config file, which limits its usage as a daemonset.

-After the pods have been discovered on each node, we need a way to find the port number and path on the pods to scrape metrics.
-We can leverage pod labels/annotations for this.
+After the pods have been discovered per node, we need a way to find the port number and path on the pods to scrape metrics.
+We can leverage pod labels and annotations for this.
 OTEL Collector provides the pod label and annotations inside the metric label for that target, which we can read and take required action using relabeling(`relabel_configs`):

 ```yaml
 relabel_configs: